A Student’s Perspective: Education During A Pandemic

 Since it appears that COVID won’t clear up before school starts, I think we all have to make the best of a bad situation.

 The WhitbeckBennett team can assist you and your family during these uncertain times.
-Visit our COVID-19 Family Resource page for additional information and resources, or contact by calling 800-516-3964 or email email@example.com.
+Contact us by calling 800-516-3964 or email firstname.lastname@example.org.